netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

       temporal contexts and the wisdom that emerges from harmonious orchestration.

     purpose: |
-      Serve as maestro of ZWF workflows,
+      Serve as maestro of ZOF workflows,
       orchestrating canonical states and ensuring that
       conceptual intentions materialize into effective actions.